IU-PR/Capstone_project/content/docs/2024/Textyle/week5.md

   Lost of meaning of the text.
 - How would you rate the importance of rephrasing quality compared to its speed?

-  Quality is way more essential at this point so it should be the main focus.
+  Quality is way more essential.

-Also we conducted a survey and recieved 51 answers.
+On survey we recived 51 answers.
 These are questions and results:

 - How often do you need to write different types of text?